quailyquaily/APIs/susanoo/README.md

 \* Please contact us to enable these providers.

-JSON Output Format:
+Output Format:

-If `params.format` is set to `json`, susanoo will output the result in JSON format according to a template.
+If `params.format` is set to `json` or `yaml`, susanoo will output the result in JSON or YAML format according to a template.

 Which means you need to specify the output format in the `messages`, or provide a template in `params.format_template`.